andrewaddo/awsbaseline/content/operation/monitoring/_index.md

 To establish a baseline, you need to understand what metrics you can monitor, and decide within your organization how detailed you want to monitor.
 You can find the detailed metrics for EC2, Application Load Balancer (ALB) and RDS in the documentations:

    1. [EC2] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html) metrics: including instance (CPU utilization, byte read/write etc) and CPU credits.
-   2. [ALB] (https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-cloudwatch-metrics.html) metrics: including Active connection count, condumed LCUs and healthy host count.
+   2. [Application Load Balancer] (https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-cloudwatch-metrics.html) metrics: including Active connection count, condumed LCUs and healthy host count.
    3. [RDS] (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/MonitoringOverview.html) metrics: including etwork throughput, client connections, I/O for read, write, or metadata operations, and burst credit balances.

 AWS Cloudwatch can monitor over 700 metrics from over 80 [services] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html).
 You can choose the metrics and follow the steps [here] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html) to view them all.
 You can also search within all of the metrics in your account using targeted search terms by following this [guide] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/finding_metrics_with_cloudwatch.html).